Fortress-Wars/FortressWars-Wiki/docs/kits/Demon.md

 ## Blood Bond

-A bond that forms between the player and an entity hit by the [`Homing Hemoglobin`](#homing-hemoglobin) spell.
-The "status effect" is applied to the hit entity and lasts `forever`.
-There is no limit to how many bonds a player or target can have active.
+A special bond between the player and an entity.
+The bond forms when the player hits an entity with the [`Homing Hemoglobin`](#homing-hemoglobin) spell.
+The bond lasts `forever`.

 ![Demon - Blood Bond One](../assets/kits/demon/_image_1_.jpg_)

-The number of active bonds is indicated by the number of blood spheres orbiting the entity.
+The number of active bonds is indicated by the number of orbiting blood spheres.

 ![Demon - Blood Bond Multiple](../assets/kits/demon/_image_1_.jpg_)

-After an enemy that has a blood bond with the player takes damage, `75%` of the blood lost is transmitted through the bond.
-If there are multiple blood bonds to transmit through, then the amount of blood is split evenly.
+After enemies that have a bond with the player take damage, `{{ kits.demon.data.DEMON_BLOOD_BOND_BLOOD_TRANSMISSION_EFFICIENCY }}%` of the blood lost is transmitted through the bond.
+If there are multiple bonds, then the amount of blood is split and transmitted evenly.

 ![Demon - Blood Bond Transmission](../assets/kits/demon/_image_1_.jpg_)

-When an ally has a blood bond with the player and they are not a full health, then the player transmits `100` blood every `4` ticks to heal them.
+Allies that have a bond with the player restore `{{ kits.demon.data.DEMON_BLOOD_BOND_HEALING_POTENCY }}` health every `{{ kits.demon.data.DEMON_BLOOD_BOND_HEALING_RATE }}` ticks.
+This consumes player's blood resource.

 ![Demon - Blood Bond Healing](../assets/kits/demon/_image_1_.jpg_)

-Blood bonds break if the entity is more than `15` meters from the source player,the entity is ignited, or the entity is cleansed.
+A blood bond breaks if the distance between the entity and the player is greater than `{{ kits.demon.data.DEMON_BLOOD_BOND_BREAK_DISTANCE }}` meters.
+It also breaks if the entity is ignited or the entity is cleansed.
+The player takes `{{ kits.demon.data.DEMONS_CURSE_BLOOD_BOND_BREAK_DAMAGE }}` damage when a bond breaks.

 ![Demon - Blood Bond Break](../assets/kits/demon/_image_1_.jpg_)